pmean/build-website/text/05/SampleSizeA.md

 nonparametric test (March 8, 2005)**

 I got an email inquiry about how to calculate power for a Wilcoxon signed ranks test.
-I don\'t have a perfect reference for this, but I do have a [brief discussion on sample size calculations for the Mann Whitney U](../size/mann.asp) test as part of my pages on [selecting an appropriate sample size](../size.asp).
+I don't have a perfect reference for this, but I do have a [brief discussion on sample size calculations for the Mann Whitney U](../size/mann.asp) test as part of my pages on [selecting an appropriate sample size](../size.asp).
 The same considerations would